Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-8.md

   | x > a  = Node a left (treeInsert x right)
 ```

-Here\'s a function that checks if an Element is in a tree:
+Here's a function that checks if an Element is in a tree:

 ```hs
 treeElem :: (Ord a) => a -> Tree a -> Bool